-Prerequisites: Calculus I and II, or consent of the instructor.
-A basic knowledge of Fortran 77 is disireable, but can also be aquired during the course.
+Prerequisites: Calculus I and II, Scientific Programing, or consent of the instructor.

 Course Description:

 With the emergence of high performance computing simple Monte Carlo (MC) and Markov Chain Monte Carlo (MCMC) simulations have become a major enabling technique in applied sciences.
 The goal of this course is to provide a self-contained presentation.
 This includes not only Monte Carlo methods themselves, but also its statistical foundations and the statistics needed to analyze MCMC data, which are autocorrelated.
 The course is addressed to applied scientists, who need "ready to work recipes" and running computer code (which will be provided for all subjects covered).
 Illustrative examples may be drawn from statistical physics or from topics of other participating departments, for instance from simulations of biomolecules.
 Students are encouraged to bring in their own examples, related to their planned or actual research work.